South Padre Island, Texas

 South Padre Island is a resort town in Cameron County, Texas, United States.
-It is part of the Brownsville–Harlingen Metropolitan Statistical Area.
+It is part of the Brownsville-Harlingen metropolitan area.
 The population was 2,066 at the 2020 census.
-The town is located on South Padre Island, a barrier island along the Texas Gulf Coast accessible via the Queen Isabella Causeway from the town of Port Isabel.
+The town is located on South Padre Island, a barrier island with the Laguna Madre situated to the leeward of the island and the Gulf of Mexico on the windward flank, along the Texas Gulf Coast.
+South Padre Island is accessible via the Queen Isabella Causeway from the town of Port Isabel.
 South Padre Island is named after José Nicolás Ballí (Padre Ballí), a Catholic priest and settler.